+Figure 1: G-NRUF Utilization Reporting by Exchange Area

 Low utilization of numbering resources by a carrier could be a result of overuse of administrative numbers, poor inventory management including but not limited to low Utilization, inability to track categories such as Administrative use, failure to obtain utilization reports from wholesale customers, or providing TNs to wholesale customers who are not adequately utilizing the assigned TNs.

 In the US, carriers are required to file utilization information semi-annually as part of the General Numbering Utilization Forecast (G-NRUF) process (see FCC form 502).
 This report allows the FCC, state regulators and the North American Numbering Plan Administrator (NANPA) to scrutinize whether carriers are fulfilling their obligations to return excess inventory to the Thousands-Block Pool associated with each Rate Center.
 (In Canada, Rate Centers are generally referred to as Exchanges or Exchange Areas.)